Problem Overview

 Finalize Design

--Go through brainstormed ideas and decide which ideas are best.
+brainstormed ideas and decide which ideas are best.

--Have a general idea of the placement of motors.
+of the placement of motors.

--Have a general idea of the chassis shape and size.
+of the chassis shape and size.

--Have a general idea of how the robot will be wired and programmed.
+of how the robot will be wired and programmed.

 3

-Decide what needs to be ordered and receive Sea Perch Kit.
-Set up Home Depot/Lowes date.
-Finish finalizing the design.
+be ordered and receive Sea Perch Kit.

 -Order Motors.

--Receive Sea Perch Kit.
-Decide what exactly will be used from kit.
+Kit.
+Decide what exactly will be

--Decide what else needs to be purchased and/or brought in from home.
+needs to be purchased and/or brought in from home.

--Set up date to go to Home Depot or Lowes together.
+-Set up date to go to

 -Have a solid design.